 • turnips

-• antioxidants: these can destroy the free radicals that cause cell damage such as the damage involved in cancer
+• Antioxidants: these can destroy the free radicals that cause cell damage such as the damage involved in cancer

-• phytochemicals: these can prevent DNA damage and boost enzymes that clean away carcinogens
+• Phytochemicals: these can prevent DNA damage and boost enzymes that clean away carcinogens

-• glucosinates: found at high levels in cruciferous vegetables, they slow the growth of cancer cells, in part by preventing the growth of blood vessels that feed the cells
+• Glucosinates: found at high levels in cruciferous vegetables, they slow the growth of cancer cells, in part by preventing the growth of blood vessels that feed the cells

-Getting More Cruciferous Vegetables in a Mesothelioma Diet
+Adding More Vegetables in a Mesothelioma Diet

-• stir-frying them with other foods
+• Stir-frying them with other foods

-• sautéing them and adding them to an omelet
+• Sautéing them and adding them to an omelet

-• serving them raw, with a vegetable dip
+• Serving them raw with a vegetable dip

-• adding sautéed, chopped kale leaves or mashed cooked turnips to mashed potatoes
+• Adding sautéed, chopped kale leaves or mashed cooked turnips to mashed potatoes